Table of Contents

 Once the traumatic events are identified, the psychiatrist should focus on changing the perception of the patient of these events.
 For instance, one of the personalities of the patient might believe that the patient should be punished for something that happened to him or her during childhood, i.e. sexual abuse.

 The next step in the management of these patients should include building a rapport between the doctor and each of the personalities, and between the different personalities themselves.
 Once this happens, the doctor should start focusing on fusion therapy.
-The idea behind fusion therapy is that we want to fuse as many personalities as possible in one personality that the patient can then adapt to.
+The idea behind fusion therapy is that we want to fuse as many personalities as possible in one person that the patient can then adapt to.
 Once fusion happens, it was reported that this can be stable for up to ten years in as many as one-third of the cases.

 Unfortunately, medicinal interventions in dissociative identity disorder are limited because we do not know yet which brain neurotransmitters are altered in this condition.
-Brain imaging studies that are focused on brain metabolites can provide new insights into the therapeutic options for patients with dissociative identity disorder.
+Brain imaging studies that are focused on brain metabolites can provide new insights into the therapeutic options for patients with a dissociative identity disorder.